Lore

 A theory even has it that the Aspects of the Fallen are an amalgamation of humanity’s collective psychic residue, the left-overs from after the Feyn have tried to scrape the bowl clean for another trip around the sun.

 Ascension edges the generations ever closer to the divine limit, never fully arriving, always progressing.
 As the connection to their Aspect strengthens, Scions come to discover echoes of who they were and what they might become, ultimately either succumbing to their Aspect’s fatal flaw, or, more rarely, transcending it.
-While all humans possess this power in latent form, only those who are Scions, those otherwise bound by a pact with an entity, or the rare adepts that master arcane methods of direct manifestation who can wield the force of Ascension in their daily lives.
+While all humans possess this power in latent form, only those who are Scions, those otherwise bound by a pact with an entity, or the rare adepts that master arcane methods of direct manifestation who can wield this force in their daily lives.

 Strangers When Scions Meet